Staff & Affiliates

 Headshot of Dr. Slonimsky

-Tricia Mulligan, Ph.D., Affiliate Faculty: Dr. Mulligan is the Interim Provost and Senior Vice President for Academic Affairs at Iona University.
-She is the ITPS liaison to the Gardiner Foundation and to other grant-related projects.
+Tricia Mulligan, Ph.D., Affiliate Faculty: Dr. Mulligan is the Provost and Senior Vice President for Academic Affairs at Iona University.
+She is the ITPS liaison to donor and other grant-related projects.
 She can be reached at tmulligan@iona.edu.

 Natalka Sawchuk, Affiliate Librarian: Ms. Sawchuk is the Assistant Director of Libraries for Public Services & Systems.
 She manages the TPNHA archival collection.
 She can be reached at nsawchuk@iona.edu.